skupperproject/skupper-website/input/start/openshift.md

     $ oc apply -f west-secret.yaml

-## Step 3: Expose your services

-You now have a Skupper network capable of multi-cluster communication, but no services are attached to it.
-This step uses the `skupper expose` command to make a OpenShift deployment on one Project available on all the connected Projects.
+You now have a Skupper network capable of multi-cluster communication, but no services are exposed to that network.

-In the examples below, we use the Hello World application to demonstrate service exposure.
-The same steps apply for your own application.
+## Step 4: Deploy the services and expose the backend service to the Skupper network

 ### Deploy the frontend and backend services